jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

 ```

 * Arguments:
+  * `_projectId` is the ID of the project for which reserved token splits are being distributed.
   * `_fundingCycle` is the [`JBFundingCycle`](../../../../data-structures/jbfundingcycle.md) to base the token distribution on.
   * `_amount` is the total amount of tokens to mint.
 * The function is private to this contract.